Maxed-Out-99/ComfyUI-SmartModelLoaders-MXD/README.md

 pip install --upgrade gguf
 ```

-📸 Example Use
-Coming soon — full workflow demos for SDXL, SD3, and Flux setups.

 🙏 Attribution
 This project is based on and extends:

 city96/ComfyUI-GGUF
 Licensed under Apache 2.0 License

-Modifications, restructuring, and additional loader support by MaxedOut (2025).
+Modifications, restructuring, and additional loader support by Maxed-Out-99 (2025).